Mar 5, 2021 –

-May 21, 2021 — BITSS Project Scientist Fernando Hoces de la Guardia will present the Social Science Reproduction Platform (SSRP) as part of the Spring 2021 “Instruction in Reproducible Research” webinar series hosted by Project TIER.
-The webinar series will include nine other presentations exploring the educational purposes of teaching students transparent and reproducible methods of quantitative data analysis.
-See the program and register here.
+May 21, 2021 — BITSS Project Scientist Fernando Hoces de la Guardia presented the Social Science Reproduction Platform (SSRP), currently in beta, as part of the Spring 2021 “Instruction in Reproducible Research” webinar series hosted by Project TIER.
+The webinar series included nine other presentations exploring the educational purposes of teaching students transparent and reproducible methods of quantitative data analysis.
+Watch his presentation below (video courtesy of Project TIER) and see other presentations given as part of the webinar series here.

 Dec.
 14, 2020, online — Katie Hoeberling gave a lightning talk titled “Advancing Computational Reproducibility in the Social Sciences: Creating and using digital reproduction records as pedagogical tools” as part of the 2020 Conference of the Joint Roadmap for Open Science Tools (JROST).
 Find the full program here.
 Slides from Katie’s presentation are here.